SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/dragAndDropExample.md

 ### Events for the environment

 There are other events related to Drag-and-Drop.
-However they mainly concern the environment in which an element is dragged.
+They, however, are mainly concerned with the space or the element under which an element is dragged.

 These events are:

-- `BlSpaceDragLiftEvent`
+- `BlSpaceDragLiftEvent`: similar to `BlDragStartEvent` but sent to the space.
 - `BlDropEvent`
 - `BlDragEnterEvent`
 - `BlDragLeaveEvent`